 “There are clearly a lot of Labour MPs wrestling with their conscience, and Conservatives who are demoralised for the Ukip-isation, if you like, of the party.”

 So, what could this mean for the FTSE?

-The immediate reaction to London’s leading index was muted – and so it should be with just 7 MPs defecting.
-However, if this is the beginning of a broader move from Labour MPs to the new group this could well be a positive for the FTSE 100.
+The immediate reaction to London’s leading index was muted – and so it should be, with just 7 MPs defecting.
+However, if this is the beginning of a broader move from Labour MPs, this could well be a positive for the FTSE 100.

-This is not because there is a high chance of the Independent Group getting into power and promoting business friendly policies, but more the chances of Labour getting into power is dramatically reduced.
+This is not because there is a high chance of the Independent Group getting into power and promoting business-friendly policies, but more the chances of Labour getting into power are dramatically reduced.

 This brings with it the alleviation of fears over mass nationalisation, schemes that allow customers to have a say in boardroom pay for large companies and increased tax on large multi-nationals.